mandar1n3/personal-website/README.md

 > Currently under development

-A web site used to provide an overview of my professional career as developer and share some projects I have/am working on.
+A website created to provide an overview of my professional experience as a developer and to showcase current and completed projects.

 Built with [AstroJS](https://astro.build/)